Dale Mitchell (soccer): International goals

-Managerial career
+Coaching career

 Following his retirement as a player, Mitchell coached the 86ers reserves squad and was first-team assistant coach from 1995 to 1999.
 He succeeded Carl Valentine as the club's head coach in 1999 when the club was renamed the Vancouver Whitecaps.
 From 2001 to 2007, Mitchell was Canada's Under-20 national team head coach.
 In 2004, he served as an assistant coach to Frank Yallop with the senior national team during FIFA World Cup Qualifiers.
 In May 2007, he was appointed head coach of the Canadian men's senior team.
 In 2008, Canada did not progress beyond CONCACAF Stage III of the FIFA World Cup Qualifiers, finishing in the so-called CONCACAF Group of Death behind the higher-ranked Mexican and Honduran teams.
 Mitchell was relieved of his duties on March 27, 2009.